wezm/wezm.net/content/technical/2019/02/alpine-linux-docker-infrastructure.md

 support][varnish-http2].
 Retrieving the site over HTTP/2 did in fact reduce the TLS negotiations to one.

-Thanks for reading, I hope the bits didn't take to long to get from Australia to wherever you are.
+Thanks for reading, I hope the bits didn't take too long to get from Australia to wherever you are.
 Happy computing!

 [acme.sh]: https://github.com/Neilpang/acme.sh